Theta-Dev/ConstructionWand/README.md

 ## Wands
 There are basic wands made from stone, iron and diamond and the Infinity wand.
+Wand properties can be changed in the config.

 | Wand     | Durability  | Max.
 Blocks | Angel distance |
 |----------|-------------|-------------|----------------|